 What To Bring on your Orca Whale Watching Bremer Bay Tour

-Photos of the day are included in the tour package, which you can download, meaning you can enjoy the experience without worrying about taking pictures.
+Photos of the day are included in the tour package.
 However, we took a camera to record a few of the Orcas and family memories.

 Other things to bring with you include: